boldflight/BibleConverter/test_EPUB/output/Luke.md

 ### Zechariah’s Praise and Prediction

-[67] Then his father Zechariah was filled with the Holy Spirit and prophesied, [68] “Blessed be the Lord God of Israel, because he has come to help and has redeemed his people.
+[67] Then his father Zechariah was filled with the Holy Spirit and prophesied,

+[68] “Blessed be the Lord God of Israel,<br>
+because he has come to help and has redeemed his people.<br>
-[69] For he has raised up a horn of salvation for us in the house of his servant David, [70] as he spoke through the mouth of his holy prophets from long ago, [71] that we should be saved from our enemies, and from the hand of all who hate us.
+[69] For he has raised up a horn of salvation for us in the house of his servant David,<br>
+[70] as he spoke through the mouth of his holy prophets from long ago,<br>
+[71] that we should be saved from our enemies,<br>
+and from the hand of all who hate us.<br>
-[72] He has done this to show mercy to our ancestors, and to remember his holy covenant —
+[72] He has done this to show mercy to our ancestors,<br>
+and to remember his holy covenant —<br>
-[73] the oath that he swore to our ancestor Abraham.
+[73] the oath that he swore to our ancestor Abraham.<br>
-This oath grants
+This oath grants<br>
-[74] that we, being rescued from the hand of our enemies, may serve him without fear,
+[74] that we, being rescued from the hand of our enemies,<br>
+may serve him without fear,<br>
-[75] in holiness and righteousness before him for as long as we live.
+[75] in holiness and righteousness before him for as long as we live.<br>
-[76] And you, child, will be called the prophet of the Most High.
+[76] And you, child, will be called the prophet of the Most High.<br>
-For you will go before the Lord to prepare his ways, [77] to give his people knowledge of salvation through the forgiveness of their sins.
+For you will go before the Lord to prepare his ways,<br>
+[77] to give his people knowledge of salvation through the forgiveness of their sins.<br>
-[78] Because of our God’s tender mercy the dawn will break upon us from on high
+[78] Because of our God’s tender mercy<br>
+the dawn will break upon us from on high<br>
-[79] to give light to those who sit in darkness and in the shadow of death, to guide our feet into the way of peace.”
+[79] to give light to those who sit in darkness and in the shadow of death,<br>
+to guide our feet into the way of peace.”<br>
 [80] And the child kept growing and becoming strong in spirit, and he was in the wilderness until the day he was revealed to Israel.

 ## Chapter 2

 ### The Census and the Birth of Jesus